The best life is a God First life

 Broken hearts and pain, for what?

 Our hearts and the hearts of family and friends can be broken, torn apart with sadness and pain by the actions of one alcoholic drinker.
 One drinker behind the wheel can take a life.
-One drinker with loose lips can destroy relationships; one drinker, not exercising self-control, can start a fight that ends or lames a life.
+One drinker with loose lips can destroy relationships; one drinker not exercising self-control can start a fight that ends or maims a life.

-Sip by sip; one loses their ability to react swiftly in emergencies.
-Many who drink will Never admit they’ve been affected negatively.
+To many, drinking is harmless and often associated with socializing, fun times, relaxation, romance, and parties (I used to think this way).
+Sip by sip, one loses their ability to react swiftly in emergencies.
+Many who drink will never admit they’ve been affected negatively.
 Instead, they tout, “It’s only one beer or one glass of wine.”
-They may exclaim, “I don’t get drunk,” or “I function fine on just one or two drinks,” etc. Maybe, just maybe, that’s because they’ve never faced a real emergency when drinking before.
-A situation where their best was required, and they didn’t have it.
-Where their reaction was slightly slower, their words not wise, and it led to devastating results.
-Heartache, pain, lives turned upside down results—unnecessary, avoidable turmoils.
+They may exclaim, “I don’t get drunk,” or “I function fine on just one or two drinks,” etc.

-It’s been a while back now since the van of a niece was hit by a drunk driver and flipped: her husband and one of her children with her.
-At the time, my niece went through much pain, the rest of her family seemingly OK.
-It’s scary to realize; We could’ve lost them all; they could’ve been horribly injured, maimed for life in some manner, all because of a social drinker.
-One person who thought they were in control, who drank just enough to impair their ability and cause an accident, An accident that now labels them “a drunk driver.”
+It’s been a while since the van of a niece was hit by a drunk driver and flipped: her husband and one of her children were with her.
+At that time, my niece went through much pain, and the rest of her family was seemingly OK.
+It’s scary to realize that we could’ve lost them all; they could’ve been horribly injured, maimed for life in some manner, all because of a social drinker.
+One person who thought they were in control, who drank just enough to impair their ability and cause an accident, an accident that now labels them “a drunk driver.”

-“If there are more reasons not to do something than to do it, then Why do it?”
+I quit drinking alcohol several years ago because I came to this conclusion: “If there are more reasons not to do something than to do it, then why do it?”

-There are many logical, biblical, and commonsense reasons not to drink.
-For me, I started asking myself, why do I need to drink alcohol?
+There are many logical, biblical, and common-sense reasons not to drink.
+I started asking myself, why do I need to drink alcohol?
 I found no good reason!
-I still have a good time; I still enjoy my friends; I can still be silly and do all of this without alcohol, plus, as a great big bonus, I get to remember more about the fun I had.
+I still have a good time; I still enjoy my friends; I can still be silly and do all of this without alcohol; plus, as a great big bonus, I get to remember more about the fun I had.

 Philippians 1:27 ESV